exeter-fp/category-theory/Martin/06-simple-algebraic-datatypes/readme.md

     _Add `circ` to your C++ or Java implementation.
 What parts of the original code did you have to touch?_

+    See [challenge06-2-4](challenge06-2-4).
+We needed to update the `Shape` interface to add the new function, and each of the two implementations.

 4. _Continuing further: Add a new shape, `Square`, to `Shape` and make all the necessary updates.
 What code did you have to touch in Haskell vs. C++ or Java?
 (Even if you’re not a Haskell programmer, the modifications should be pretty obvious.)_

+    See [challenge06-2-4](challenge06-2-4) for the various updates.
+In Java we had to add a new implementation class `Square` (I chose to add a new implementation, rather than extend `Rect`).
+In Haskell we had to edit the type definition of `Shape` and the implementations of both `area` and `circ` functions.

 5. _Show that `a + a = 2 * a` holds for types (up to isomorphism).
 Remember
    that 2 corresponds to `Bool`, according to our translation table._